 An exception to the rule

 However, there’s always an exception to the rule, and, in the Indian market, it’s the Toyota Innova.
 Since its arrival, almost 20 years ago, the Innova has been remarkably successful on the sales charts and still remains immensely popular.
 And, surprisingly, despite being so successful for so long, it really doesn’t have any direct rivals in the Indian market.
 Kia, however, is looking to change exactly that with the Carnival.
-With a more spacious and more car-like rival, Kia is aiming to dethrone the King and finally change the preferences of the Indian consumer.
+With a more spacious and more car-like rival, Kia is aiming to dethrone the King.

 Now, since the Carnival is also a people-mover, or MPV, like the Innova, one may think that they would both be largely similar.
 In reality, though, the Carnival is poles apart from the Innova.
 Fundamentally, the Carnival is a monocoque construction, which means that its design has inherent advantages.
 For instance, its body is stiffer and the NVH levels are better than a typical body-on-frame vehicle, such as the Innova.
 Similarly, since it’s a car-like single construction body, its space management is also superior.
 And, lastly, it’s usually impossible for a body-on-frame vehicle to match the ride quality that a typical monocoque vehicle provides.